Token exchange

 Token exchange by trust

-By external trust to IdP/OP it is possible to token exchange an access token or SAML 2.0 token issued by an external party (or another FoxIDs track) and thereby obtain an access token for a resource in the track.
+By external trust to IdP/OP it is possible to token exchange an access token or SAML 2.0 token issued by an external party (or another FoxIDs environment) and thereby obtain an access token for a resource in the environment.

-A up-party trust is configured and a down-party client is configured to allow token exchange based on the up-party trust(s).
-The down-party client furthermore whitelists for which resources in the track, it is allowed to do a token exchange.
+A authentication method trust is configured and a application registration client is configured to allow token exchange based on the authentication method trust(s).
+The application registration client furthermore whitelists for which resources in the environment, it is allowed to do a token exchange.

-It is possible to configure if the up-party trust should be allowed for token exchange and user authentication.
-Default both is allowed on a OAuth 2.0, OpenID Connect and SAML 2.0 up-party trusts.
+It is possible to configure if the authentication method trust should be allowed for token exchange and user authentication.
+Default both is allowed on a OAuth 2.0, OpenID Connect and SAML 2.0 authentication method trusts.

 Token exchange external JWT access token to internal JWT access token by external trust.